riffomonas/RR_R25_2014/research_plan.md

 teacher that is anxious to utilize innovative teaching methods to communicate complex materials.
-Over the past 6 years, Schloss has been the PI on 9 research grants funded by NIH and other agencies including 2 R01 projects related to the microibome.
+Over the past 6 years, Schloss has been the PI on 9 research grants funded by NIH and other agencies including 2 R01 projects related to the microbiome.
 He has served as a co-Investigator on 7 additional projects during that time.
 From this funding he has published 32 peer-reviewed publications and he was the senior author on 16 of these studies; all of these studies have involved research questions related to the microbiome.
 At the University of